Skip to content

 11,656 people died in custody (police and judicial) between 2016 to 2022.
 While 22% of these took place in Uttar Pradesh, 5 big states have a much higher per capita incidence of deaths. | Credits: Twitter/Stats of India

-When Bennix rushed to the police station to meet his father, he was also arrested.
+When Bennicks rushed to the police station to meet his father, he was also arrested.
 The duo was booked under the IPC Section 188 (disobedience to order duly promulgated by public servant) and 353 (use of force to deter public servant from duty), among many others.

-Two days after the arrest, Jayaraj and Bennix died in police custody.
+Two days after the arrest, Jayaraj and Bennicks died in police custody.
 Several eyewitnesses have accused the police of brutally harassing and sexually assaulting both men.
 A friend of Jayaraj recounted the incident and said: “When we saw the two, they were dripping with blood and badly hurt.
 Their clothes were soaked in blood.”

-Incidences of Police Brutality in India
+Incidences of Police Violence in India

 The incident has triggered a nationwide outrage against police brutality.
 In India, it is largely “vulnerable” who become the victims of police brutality.
 Here, we take actions of institutional murders in the form of extrajudicial killings, lockup deaths, and police brutality as a given.
 In our society, we have normalised police brutality and encounter culture.